 Uba et al in their study conducted in our institution reported that colostomy for Hirschsprung's disease was constructed more on neonates than toddlers (8)..
 In our study only those who presented late with complications needed a staged procedure for Hirschsprung's disease.
-The reason could be that most neonates must have had their single stage surgery earlier.
-There is a shift in the age range. whereas previous report found this indication in neonates, we found this indication more in infants and toddlers
+The reason could be that most neonates most have had their single stage surgery earlier.
+There is a shift in the age range. whereas previous report found this indication in neonates, we found this indication more in infants and toddlers.

-Ileostomy was the $2^{nd}$ most common stoma created and commonest in school-age children for generalized peritonitis secondary to typhoid ileal perforations.
+Ileostomy was the 2nd most common stoma created and commonest in school-age children for generalized peritonitis secondary to typhoid ileal perforations.
 A study in Pakistan also found typhoid intestinal perforation as the commonest indication for ileostomy (10).
-However, a different study found ileostomy as the commonest stoma created in children, with necrotizing enterocolitis as the commonest indication for the stoma creation (11)
+However, a different study found ileostomy as the commonest stoma created in children and necrotizing enterocolitis, as the commonest indication for the stoma creation (11)

 Common complication in our study was skin excoriation in colostomy and distal loop prolapse in those with ileostomy.
-In a study by Soomro et al, they found excoriation to be the commonest early complication and prolapse as the second most common complication (12).
-Vogel et al found out that prolapse was the second commonest complication after high output as a complication (11).
-However, Bafford et al, found that prolapse was the commonest complication and occurred more on stomas sited on the sigmoid colon (5).
-This was in contrast to our finding.
+In a study by Soomro et al, found excoriation to be the commonest early complication and prolapse as the second most common complication encountered (12).
+Vogel et al found out that prolapse was the second commonest complication after high output, as a complication (11).
+However, Bafford et al found that prolapse was the commonest complication and occurred more on stomas sited on the sigmoid colon which was in contrast to what we found (5).
 Following stoma reversal, we found that wound infection was the commonest complication and it occurred mostly in colostomy closure wounds.

 Our excoriation rate has reduced so significantly compared to previous findings in our institution.
-This could be as a result of improved stoma care with our improvised stoma bag (see figure 1) Mortality occurred only in patients who had ileostomy
+This could be as a result of improved stoma care with our improvised stoma bag (see figure 1)